andrewpap22/root_cern-To_gltf-Exporter/README.md

   * the key is the menu item name, including its hierarchy, with ' > ' as a separator.
     So "a > b > c" will be entry c in submenu b of menu a
   * the value is an array of 2 items :
-    * a list of prefixes of paths to consider.
-These paths and all their children (but the ones is `hide_children` will be part of the current entry
+    * a list of paths to consider, given as a set of strings and regular expressions.
+      Paths starting with one of the strings or matching one of the regular expresions will be part of the current entry as well as all their children (but the ones is `hide_children` obviously)
     * a boolean or a float between 0 and 1 defining the initial visibility of the entry in phoenix
       * false means not visible
       * true means visible